-Spring is a great time to see the Texas State Flower, the Bluebonnet, in all it’s glory.
-And, if that isn’t enough, over 5,000 varieties of wild flowers carpet the rolling hills of the central Texas Hill Country.
+Spring is a great time to see the Texas State Flower, the Bluebonnet, in all its glory.
+And, if that isn’t enough, over 5,000 varieties of wildflowers carpet the rolling hills of the central Texas Hill Country.
 Whether you like to tour wineries, hike, or kick back at a historic B&B, the Texas Hill Country will have something for you.

-Our About Texas for Visitors travel writer, recommends the Hill Country for a romantic getaway and features some great ideas for hotels and restaurants in Austin.
+Austin, the Texas Capitol city, is the largest town in the Hill Country and a great place to start your explorations.
+We recommend the Hill Country for a romantic getaway and features some great ideas for hotels and restaurants in Austin.
 Austin is known as a “Live Music Capitol.”
 But for those looking forward to outdoor pursuits, Austin is a great place to begin a Hill Country vacation.
-Austin is fairly close to the airport and so in a matter of minutes you can pick up your luggage and arrive at your hotel in Central Austin.
-More on Austin….
+Austin is fairly close to the airport and so in a matter of minutes, you can pick up your luggage and arrive at your hotel in Central Austin.

 As you leave Austin and head out to the surrounding Hill Country, head toward Fredericksburg.
 Fredericksburg, the little German town, is a great place to use as a base for your Hill Country travels.
 Fredericksburg is home to some great little restaurants, 350 B&B inns, and loads of German ambiance and hospitality.
-(I can just smell the German bread baking!)
+(We can just smell the German bread baking!)

+Ten state parks and natural areas are located in the region around Fredericksburg.
 Wildflower enthusiasts and birders will find just what they are looking for at these parks.
 The Texas Hill Country is the most reliable place to see two endangered species – the jewel-like Golden-cheeked Warbler and the red-eyed Black-capped Vireo.
 The parks of the Hill Country attract visitors from across Texas and the U.S. who come to experience the rugged beauty and outdoor recreation.

 There are some fantastic little side trips to enjoy as you travel the Hill Country around Fredericksburg.
 Fredericksburg is home to a fantastic Herb Farm.
-The Herb Farm has an award winning restaurant, a candle shop, day spa and, of course, nursery.
+The Herb Farm has an award-winning restaurant, a candle shop, day spa and, of course, nursery.
 Butterflies, hummingbirds, and wildflowers abound.
 They are known for their lavender plants and products.
 The organic greens served in the restaurant are grown on the farm’s 14 acres.